Ranking every professional rugby league team in the British game by their wait for a major honour

 The Eagles’ only major honour, at least to date, came as a result of one of the greatest shocks in the history of rugby league – beating Wigan 17-8 in the 1998 Challenge Cup final.
 Nick Pinkney, Matt Crowther & Darren Turner were Sheffield’s try-scorers at Wembley.
 Mark Aston was also on target with a drop goal.

-26 years on, Aston will lead the Eagles out at Wembley as their head coach this weekend in the 1895 Cup final.
+Earlier this year, the Eagles were beaten by Wakefield at Wembley in the 1895 Cup final.
 They were the first-ever winners of that competition back in 2019.

 24. Widnes Vikings – May 13, 1990